updated on 13/12/2022

-The Hong Kong Government had gazetted the Anti-Money Laundering and Counter-Terrorist Financing (Amendment) Bill 2022, to enhance anti-money laundering and counter-terrorist financing (AML/CTF) regulatory regime of Hong Kong and fulfil the obligations under the Financial Action Task Force (FATF).
-The Amendment Bill is proposed to come into effect on 1 March 2023.
+On 7 December 2022, the Anti-Money Laundering and Counter-Terrorist Financing (Amendment) Bill 2022 in Hong Kong has been passed by the Legislative Council, to enhance anti-money laundering and counter-terrorist financing (AML/CTF) regulatory regime of Hong Kong and fulfil the obligations under the Financial Action Task Force (FATF).

 Definition of Virtual Asset (VA)